Skip to Main Content

 Use Skimming FIRST:

-• Skim the abstract, figures and conclusion BEFORE reading them carefully
+• Skim the abstract, conclusion and introduction BEFORE reading them carefully

-• If you want to, you can skim the whole article linearly (beginning to end) before attempting a close reading
+• You may also skim the whole article linearly (beginning to end) before attempting a close reading

 Use close reading AFTER skimming:

-• To read the abstract, figures and conclusion after that initial scan of them, to engage with them more carefully
+• To read the abstract, figures and conclusion after that initial skim of them

 Don't skip the close reading!
-You'll need it to understand the article well enough to discuss it.
+You'll need it to understand the article well enough to use it in your lesson plans.
 Just don't start there!